biphasic/website/content/post/train-snns-fast/index.md

 <figure>
   <img
-  src="images/caching3.png"
+  src="images/caching3.svg"
   alt="Disk caching">
   <figcaption>Figure 3: During the first epoch, transformed samples are loaded onto the GPU and stored in a list of sparse tensors.
-Whenever a new sample is needed, is is inflated by to_dense() and fed to the network.
+Whenever a new sample is needed, it is inflated by to_dense() and fed to the network.
 This process is almost instantaneous and now bound by what your model can process.</figcaption>
 </figure>

 The sparse tensor dataset takes about 5.7 GB of GPU memory.
 Not exactly efficient, but also not terrible.
 What about training speeds?